lairtech/lair.lang/README.md

 For convenience we may use operator overloading and pattern constructing functions to make a small PEG dsl grammer that is better readable.

 ## Step 04: PEG Parser
+Until now we just had developed a small PEG regonizer but what we actually want is parser that will return an abstract synatx tree with the right datatypes instead of just the matched index.
+So we first extend our results of the match functions to return 2 things, the index as before and the new capture.

+Then we introduce a `Capture` pattern that just hold a pattern.
+The match function for the `Capture` just remembers the start index and then matches the pattern and when it's a successful match it will return the index and the actual matched String from the start index until the end index (that it also will return).

+So now we have the possiblity to extract the relevant text for our parser with the `Capture` patterns.
+But they are still just strings so let's add another pattern `Transform` that holds a pattern and a tranformation function.
+The match function for the transform pattern just matchs the pattern and if it matches and also have a caputre it will apply the transformation function to the capture.

+We can now rewrite our `booleanPattern = "true" + "false"` to a pattern that capture the true/false and then transform it into a boolean value with the following pattern `booleanPattern = c("true" + "false") / m -> m == "true"` and reduce the `parseExp` function just to a call to match function and return the capture if there is a match otherwise we return nothing.